The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 Tides: The Moon’s Most Obvious Influence

-But also kind of magical.
+It’s precise and predictable, but also kind of magical.

-Fishermen have trusted it for centuries.
-So have oyster farmers, surfers, sailors.
-The moon is an ancient clock set to oceanic rhythm.
+Fishermen have trusted it for centuries, so have oyster farmers, surfers, sailors, the list goes on and on.
+The moon is an ancient clock set to oceanic rhythm, but it doesn’t stop there.

 Gardening by the Moon

-Lunar gardening is rooted in the belief that different moon phases affect plant growth:
+Lunar gardening is rooted in the belief that different moon phases affect plant growth.

-It’s farming, tinged with faith.
+It’s just farming, tinged with a little faith of the cosmos.

 Sleep, Dreams, and Restlessness